brandonhorst/node-senver/README.md

 senver(1) -- The sentimental versioner for npm
 ===========

 senver is a drop-in replacement for [semver](https://github.com/npm/node-semver).
 Add it to your project today to make your versioning much more fun.
+For more info, see the [sentimental-versioning specification](http://sentimentalversioning.org)

 ##Usage